Inscription reads: "House we halted halfway to Porirua August 28, 1849." by Martha King

 These concerns intensified during 2001-2011.
 This was because the house was not tenanted or being looked after.
 At the same time, the Wellington City Council was consulting on the Northern Growth Management Framework and the Assn. could see the potential for the Glenside Reserve and Halfway House to have a more prominent place in the community.
 During these years the Assn. made many submissions and representations to the City Council and Councillors in an effort to get the house renovated for public use.

-The Glenside community vision is to work with Council in managing the future of the house, to develop the grounds using heritage plants and flowers, and to promote the house and grounds as an attractive and interesting place for visitors.
+The Glenside community vision is to work with Council in managing the future of the house, to develop the grounds as a Victorian farm garden using heritage plants and flowers, and to promote the house and grounds as an attractive and interesting place for visitors.

 What is the heritage status of the Halfway House?